OpenAPITools/openapi-generator/modules/openapi-generator-maven-plugin/README.md

 </configuration>
 ```

-Not that some of these environment variable options may overwrite or conflict with other options available to the maven plugin.
+Notice that some of these environment variable options may overwrite or conflict with other options available to the maven plugin.
 For example, the above `globalProperties` example is equivalent to the following:

 ```xml
 <configuration>